 What’s wrong with being childlike?

-I’ve been told on more than one occasion that a design is too childish.
+I’ve been told more than once that a design is too childish.

-Elements that usually inspire this feedback are bright colors, illustrations, icons, and rounded fonts.
-Sometimes the concerns are valid, but there are other times when this feedback seems overly simple itself.
-What makes a design element childish?
+Elements that might inspire this feedback are bright colors, illustrations, quirky icons, and thick fonts.
+Sometimes these concerns are valid, but more often, this is an oversimplification.
+What makes a design childish?
 Lettering that looks hand drawn?
 Shapes that are loosely rendered instead of crisply generated by a computer?
 Illustrations instead of photography?
 If these are the markings of childish design, then what’s wrong with being childish?

 There’s a huge difference between work made by an actual child versus professional work that uses organic, loose elements in purposeful ways.

 So to me, childlike is a better term than childish to describe some of the work I do.
-Another important distinction is that childlike cues don’t have to take away from something being sophisticated.
+Also, something can be childlike and sophisticated at the same time.
 Children aren’t the only people who are drawn to bright colors and playful geometry.
-A loosely-rendered shape that’s cropped in an interesting way can feel boldly elegant, and a clean shape that’s used in a more conventional way can feel sleepy and amateurish.
+An irregular shape that’s cropped in an interesting way can feel boldly elegant, and a clean shape that’s used in a more conventional way can feel sleepy and amateurish.
 There are no hard and fast rules.

-There remains this idea that illustration is for kids and photography is for adults.
-To me, illustration often feels more sophisticated than photography because it’s more customized for a particular message.
-As I’ve written about before, it’s easy for photography to feel generic because we see so much of it.
-This is compounded with the overuse of stock photography.
+Some clients think that illustration is for kids and photography is for adults.
+To me, illustration often feels more sophisticated than photography because it can be customized for a particular message.
+It’s easy for photography to feel generic because we see so much of it.
+This is compounded by the overuse of stock photography.
 Different brands end up using the exact same images.

 To be childlike is to have a sense of curiosity, playfulness and whimsy.
 Most adults agree that these are good qualities to maintain at any age.
 A willingness to keep learning and an ability to find delight in small details—this is what makes life interesting.
 So why not tap into the core of our humanity when talking about mature ideas?